teambit/docs/docs/how-bit-works.md

 ### Producing components

--**Track**: A component is initiated inside a workspace by specifying the files that comprise the component.
+- **Track**: A component is initiated inside a workspace by specifying the files that comprise the component.
 In this workspace, this is an _authored_ component.
--**Version**: Tagging a version seals the contents of the files and the metadata under this version.
+- **Version**: Tagging a version seals the contents of the files and the metadata under this version.
 If the component has a compiler, Bit builds the component and seals the built artifacts as well (think of it as similar to a git commit and npm publish at the same time).
--**Export**: Exporting the component creates a unique ID for the component.
+- **Export**: Exporting the component creates a unique ID for the component.
 The unique id is the remote scope name and the local component name, including any namespaces.
 The export command sends a copy of the files and metadata to the remote server.

 ### Consuming components

 Once residing on a remote scope, the component is available for consumption by other workspaces.
 The ways to consume the component are by either installing it or importing it.

--**Install**: Bit install adds the package as a regular NPM package to the node_modules folder.
+- **Install**: Bit install adds the package as a regular NPM package to the node_modules folder.
 When installing a component (bit install / npm install / yarn add), the component is added to the package.json, pointing to the installed version: `"@bit/user.collection.tabs": "0.0.2"`.
 Changes to the code of an installed component are not saved.
--**Import**: Bit import adds the component to the [workspace components folder](https://docs.bit.dev/docs/conf-bit-json#componentsdefaultdirectory) and tracks its modifications.
+- **Import**: Bit import adds the component to the [workspace components folder](https://docs.bit.dev/docs/conf-bit-json#componentsdefaultdirectory) and tracks its modifications.
 On an import, you can see that the package.json points to a local file: `"@bit/user.collection.tabs": "file:./components/tabs"`.
 Code modifications are tracked and can be exported as a new version.
--**Eject**:  If a new version is exported, it is possible to revert to an installed component.
+- **Eject**: If a new version is exported, it is possible to revert to an installed component.
 In this case, the package.json is updated back to `"@bit/user.collection.tabs": "0.0.3"`

 ## Isolation